yqin43/metaood/README.md

 ## Meta Features Generation

-The meta features generation code is organized in the `./meta_feature` folder.
+The meta features generation codes are organized in the `./meta_feature` folder.
 Here is a breakdown of the different scripts and the features they generate:

 - **Statistical Meta Features**: Use `stats_mf.py` to generate various statistical meta features.
 - **Earth Mover's Distance Feature**: Use `earth_mover.py` to generate the Earth Mover's Distance feature.